scottwest365/Coursera-Johns-Hopkins-University/README.md

 Woo-hoo!
 You get to do some coding!
 Exciting!

 Time to complete: 1-2 hours.
 It may take you less time than that if you've absorbed the material in this module well.
 Ask questions in Discussions if you get stuck!
 We are all learning, and going through getting stuck and then unstuck (even with someone's help) can be a very valuable learning experience!
 Don't get scared by the number of points below.
 It's really not so much.
-I just wanted to explain everything as clearly as I could and break it down into smaller steps.

-Here is what you will need to complete the assignment:
+I just wanted to explain everything as clearly as I could and break it down into smaller steps.Here is what you will need to complete the assignment:

     1. (If you haven't already) Create a GitHub.com account and a repository that you will use for this class.

     2. (If you haven't already) Follow the Development Setup Video (beginning of Module 1) instructions on how to create a repository and set it up such that you can host and